Chimpanzee–human last common ancestor: Gene flow

-A source of confusion in determining the exact age of the Pan–Homo split is evidence of a more complex speciation process than a clean split between the two lineages.
-Different chromosomes appear to have split at different times, possibly over as much as a 4-million-year period, indicating a long and drawn out speciation process with large-scale gene flow events between the two emerging lineages as recently as 6.3 to 5.4 million years ago, according to Patterson et al. (2006).
+Determining the precise timing of the Pan–Homo split is complicated by evidence suggesting a more complex speciation process than a simple, clean divergence between the two lineages.
+Different chromosomes appear to have separated at different times, possibly over a period of up to 4 million years, indicating a prolonged and gradual speciation process with ongoing interactions between the lineages.
+This extended divergence included significant gene flow between the two emerging lineages as recently as 6.3 to 5.4 million years ago, according to Patterson et al. (2006).

 Speciation between Pan and Homo occurred over the last 9 million years.
 Ardipithecus probably branched off of the Pan lineage in the middle Miocene Messinian.
 After the original divergences, there were, according to Patterson (2006), periods of gene flow between population groups and a process of alternating divergence and gene flow that lasted several million years.
 Some time during the late Miocene or early Pliocene, the earliest members of the human clade completed a final separation from the lineage of Pan – with date estimates ranging from 13 million to as recent as 4 million years ago.
 The latter date was in particular based on the similarity of the X chromosome in humans and chimpanzees, a conclusion rejected as unwarranted by Wakeley (2008), who suggested alternative explanations, including selection pressure on the X chromosome in the populations ancestral to the CHLCA.
 (Note: "Patterson et al. suggest that the apparently short divergence time between humans and chimpanzees on the X chromosome is explained by a massive interspecific gene flow event in the ancestry of these two species.
 However, Patterson et al. do not statistically test their own null model of simple speciation before concluding that speciation was complex, and—even if the null model could be rejected—they do not consider other explanations of a short divergence time on the X chromosome.
 These include natural selection on the X chromosome in the common ancestor of humans and chimpanzees, changes in the ratio of male-to-female mutation rates over time, and less extreme divergence versions with gene flow.
 I, therefore, believe that their claim of gene flow is unwarranted.")

 Complex speciation and incomplete lineage sorting of genetic sequences seem to also have happened in the split between the human lineage and that of the gorilla, indicating "messy" speciation is the rule rather than the exception in large primates.
 Such a scenario would explain why the divergence age between the Homo and Pan has varied with the chosen method and why a single point has so far been hard to track down.